christophermadsen/coffeemacs/README.md

  '(markdown-command "C:/Pandoc/"))
 ```

-### Installing a new python kernel for use in org-moded
+### Installing a new python kernel for use in org-mode
 In any terminal:
 1. `mkvirtualenv "your kernel name"`
 2. `python -m ipykernel install --name="your kernel name"`